Roland Leighton: Life and career

 An analysis of his letters reveals that he quickly became unhappy and disillusioned by his experiences at the front describing it as "a mere trade".
 He converted to Roman Catholicism from Church of England while at the Front in late 1915.
 This event, which took place in the summer of 1915, according to his fiancée, was unknown to anyone of his family or to her.
 His funeral took place according to Catholic rites.

 In December 1915, he was shot by a sniper while inspecting the wire, in bright moonlight, in front of a trench at Hébuterne, France.
 He sustained a catastrophic abdominal and spinal injury.
 While still on the battlefield, he said simply, "They got me in the stomach and it's bad," before he was rendered semi-conscious by morphine.
 Leighton underwent emergency abdominal surgery at Louvencourt.
 However, he survived only a short time, dying of his wounds on 23 December 1915 at the age of 20 (his gravestone incorrectly states that he was 19).

 His burial service was held at Louvencourt church.
 He is buried in the Commonwealth War Graves Commission cemetery at Louvencourt, near Doullens.
+The inscription chosen for the headstone reads: "GOODNIGHT, THOUGH LIFE AND ALL TAKE FLIGHT, NEVER GOOD-BYE."
 Brittain's biographer Mark Bostridge has reported that Leighton's grave is often covered by violets in tribute to a poem he wrote for his fiancée:

 Roland's final poem, which was found in his clothes after his death was "Hedauville".
 Brittain found the poem unsettling and difficult to fully understand.
 It seemed as if perhaps Roland was predicting his own death in "Hedauville", and foresaw a different life for Vera, with a new love.

 Vera Brittain wrote several poems commemorating Leighton's life which were published in her 1918 work, Verses of a V.A.D., and her later volume Because You Died.
 She later immortalised him and her brother Edward in her famous memoir Testament of Youth.
 Many of Leighton's letters are included in Letters from a Lost Generation, a compilation of her wartime letters, edited by Alan Bishop and Mark Bostridge, and published in 1998.
 Brittain's Chronicle of Youth, which contains her diaries 1913–1917, includes entries about Leighton and their relationship, excerpts from his letters from the battlefield and his poetry.
 His mother anonymously published a memoir of him called Boy of My Heart in 1916.

 Leighton is commemorated on the war memorial in the school chapel at Uppingham and, although he did not take up his place at Merton College, his name is on the war memorial there.
 He is also remembered along with Edward Brittain and Victor Richardson on the war memorial at St Barnabas Church, Hove; this was the church attended by the Richardson family.